developer-zebra/developer-zebra-site/src/datawedge/8-2/guide/input/dcp/index.md

 **Notes:**
 * The DCP does not appear if the scanner is disabled in the active Profile.
-* DCP button only works with one enabled scanner when the profile is configured in [multi-scanner mode](../barcode/#scannerselection).
+* DCP button only works with one enabled scanner when the profile is configured for [multiple scanners](../barcode/#scannerselection).

 <img style="height:350px" src="../dcp_settings.png"/>
 _Data Capture Plus options for setting scan triggers_